Doncaster Hill

-Doncaster Hill is one of the highest points in the metropolitan area of Melbourne, Australia.
-Located in the suburb of Doncaster, it is 120 metres above sea level and has uninterrupted views of the city, Port Phillip, Macedon Ranges, the You Yang Ranges and Dandenong Ranges.
+Doncaster Hill is one of the highest points in the metropolitan area of Melbourne, Victoria, Australia.
+It is in the suburb of Doncaster, it is 120 metres above sea level and has uninterrupted views of the city, Port Phillip, Macedon Ranges, the You Yang Ranges and Dandenong Ranges.
 The hill experienced extensive low-density urban development during the 1960s and 70s, consisting of typical detached suburban dwellings.

 The surrounding transport infrastructure is heavily reliant on private automobiles.
 The City of Manningham has enacted policies to encourage high-density development atop the hill, however it lacks a holistic policy and incentives scheme to properly encourage sustainable urban development and transit-oriented development.
 As a result, the housing available is generally marketed to higher income earners and are of low practical quality.

 Government planning strategies

 The Doncaster Hill Precinct strategy is a 20-year, A$2 billion proposal created by the City of Manningham for the area.
 The 58 ha precinct identified by the strategy is located 12 km from Melbourne's central business district.
 It is situated close to main arterial roads, including the Eastern Freeway, but is poorly served by public transport, with access to only buses.

 The strategy aims to create an urban village which reduces urban sprawl that would otherwise place pressure on natural environments in the green wedges to the precinct's east.
 The proposal includes both residential and commercial developments.
 Streetscapes, parks, transport and planning schemes are all being improved and amended as part of the proposal.

 Previous developments in the area include the Westfield Doncaster shopping centre, built in 1970 on a site previously occupied by a grocer shop as well as a few medium-density residential buildings.
 A few projects have already begun on Doncaster Hill, which has so far been limited to residential towers and flats that are built to take advantage of the views.
 In spite of expensive council promotion, investors are shying away from committing to a proposal that does not include upgraded public transport and parking requirements as well as the difficult topography.

 The Hill Strategy does not comply with the ideals of the State Planning Department because of its inability to provide walking and bicycling paths.

 Some investors want to undertake developments like that of Council House 2 in Melbourne's CBD and argue that the Manningham City council's proposal for the Doncaster Hill precinct is dated and should focus more on sustainability to entice investors.